flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

 ## Create a MongoDB database

-Each Kachery zone requires access to a [MongoDB database](https://en.wikipedia.org/wiki/MongoDB).
+MongoDB is a NoSQL database that stores data in JSON-like documents.
+Each Kachery zone requires access to a MongoDB database in order to store ephemeral data such as query caches and temporary logs.

 * [Create Mongo Atlas database](./create_mongo_atlas_database.md)